Buying a Condo in Manila: The Ultimate Guide

 Given the country’s low costs, high rental yields, and strong appreciation potential, it’s arguably a prime time to invest in Philippines real estate.
 Buying a condo in Manila is a great way to get started.

-As you read below, remember that this guide focuses on condos – not houses or commercial real estate.
-You can consult our guide on Philippines property for more about those kinds of investments.
+As you read below, remember that this guide focuses specifically on condos in Manila – not houses or commercial real estate.
+Feel free to consult our general guide on property in the Philippines for more about info about these kind of investments.

 Foreigners can easily buy a condo in the Philippines.
 It gets more complicated if you’d like to own land or a house, though.